320osm123-dev/Vision-Based-Robotic-Hand-Avatar-Simulation-using-a-Shadow-Dexterous-Hand-Inspired-Model/README.md

 \Delta P_f(t) = P_f(t) - P_f(0)
 ```

+In this graph, a lower error value means that the robot fingertip movement is closer to the human fingertip movement.
+A higher error value means that the robot hand failed to follow the human motion accurately at that moment.

-The error increased during fast transition motions such as grasping and opening, and decreased when the hand posture became stable.
+The error tends to increase during fast transition motions, such as grasping or opening, because the robot actuator response and the filtered landmark input cannot change instantly.
+On the other hand, the error decreases when the hand posture becomes stable.

-The thumb showed a different error pattern because its opposition and rotation motion is more complex than the other fingers.
+This graph was used to identify which fingers showed larger tracking mismatch and when the tracking error mainly occurred.

 ---